Rhode Island State Laws

 Rhode Island State Constitution

-Although the state constitution doesn’t mention noise, it makes clear that the laws apply to everyone equally, and that those injured by noise have the right to seek redress through state and municipal laws.
+Although the Rhode Island constitution does not mention noise specifically, Section 2 of Article 1 makes clear that state laws apply equally to everyone, and Section 5 says that those injured by noise have the right to seek redress through state and municipal laws.

 Article 1

 Section 2.
-Equal Protection: “No person shall be deprived of life, liberty or property without due process of law, nor shall any person be denied equal protection* of the laws.”
+Equal Protection: “No person shall be deprived of life, liberty or property without due process of law, nor shall any person be denied equal protection1 of the laws.”